HaxeFoundation/HaxeManual/output/HaxeManual/website/types-void.md

 > ##### Define: Void
 >
-> Void denotes the absence of a type.
+> Denotes the absence of a type.
 It is used to express that something (usually a function) has no value.

 `Void` is a special case in the type system because it is not actually a type.
 It is used to express the absence of a type, which applies mostly to function arguments and return types.
-We have already "seen" Void in the initial "Hello World" example:
+We have already "seen" `Void` in the initial "Hello World" example:

 ```haxe
 class Main {